 - the premises of the owner for delivery

 - cross a public road from the premises of the owner to another over a distance of not more than one kilometre

 - proceed to or from a place where repairs are to be or have been effected to such motor vehicle.

 - Go to the nearest registering authority with the following:

 - your identity document (ID)

 - the vehicle’s registration certificate

-- proof of postal and residential address e.g. utility account.
+- proof of residential address e.g. utility account.
 If the utility bill is not in your name, the owner of the bill must make an affidavit declaring that you live at the address and the utility bill must be attached to the affidavit.

 - Complete an Application for special classification of motor vehicle in respect of licence fees form (ELF1).
 The form is available at the registering authority.

 - Complete a notification of change of address or particulars of person or organisation (NCP) form.

 It may take up to six weeks.